How to Cancel Component Mounting in Vue: Managing the Lifecycle for Heavy Operations

 </script>

-2. Suspense + Async Setup
+2. Suspense with Async Setup

-component and async setup.
+component and async setup

 <template>